St Marys, Dundee: Transport

+St Mary's is served Xplore Dundee's bus services 1 to Dundee City Centre and 10 to Ninewells Hospital or Broughty Ferry.

 Amenities

 The scheme has recently witnessed the construction of a new, purpose built community centre on St Kilda Road (on 'The Green', land once occupied by St Kilda Park), which opened in 2008, costing £660,000.
 Residents of St Mary's have long complained of a lack of facilities for the area, and it is hoped this new centre will act as the hub of the community.

 The Nine Maidens (Laird Street) is the one public house situated in St Mary's, although many of its residents also frequent the Admiral Bar and the Ardler Sports and Recreation Club (both to the south of the scheme on Camperdown Road), and Doc Stewart's (The Downfield Hotel) on Strathmartine Road.
 De Niro's fish and chip shop is located on St Giles Terrace, as are two convenience stores, a post office and a hairdresser.
-A co-op store is found on St Boswells Terrace.
+A Morrisons daily store is found on St Boswells Terrace.

 The area is served, along with Ardler, by Dundee West FC, a football club for boys and girls ranging from eight to eighteen years old.

 As previously stated, the scheme sits close to Clatto Country Park and Downfield Golf Course, but also Templeton Woods and Camperdown Park, picturesque settings enjoyed by generations of St Mary's residents.
 Situated on the extreme northwest of Dundee, the area's proximity to the open countryside affords its inhabitants the opportunity to experience a more natural, rural environment.